 How Concussions and Traumatic Brain Injuries Are Different

 While concussions and traumatic brain injuries are caused by similar accidents and injuries, they have very different effects on victims.
 While concussions can be serious, they are often treatable.
 With proper medical care, concussion patients tend to recover fully.
 Traumatic brain injuries, as the name implies, are more severe.
 Patients might never fully recover, and cognitive functioning might be impaired.

 Traumatic Brain Injuries

-Also known as TBIs, traumatic brain injuries occur as a result of physical trauma to the head.
+Also known as TBIs, traumatic brain injuries occur due to physical trauma to the head.
 This type of brain injury is commonly seen after a severe car accident and a hard impact on the head.
 Those who have suffered a TBI typically lose consciousness for about thirty seconds.
 There may also be several delayed symptoms that occur hours or days after the trauma.
 These symptoms may include head pain, seizures, losing consciousness, vomiting, nausea, memory loss, a loss of coordination, dilated pupils, and slurred speech.

-Concussions are not as severe as traumatic brain injuries, but they still need medical attention and treatment.
+Concussions are not as severe as traumatic brain injuries but still need medical attention and treatment.
 Sometimes, patients are unaware that they have suffered a concussion.
-You may bump your head and believe that it was no big deal, when in reality, you have just injured your brain.
+You might bump your head and believe it was no big deal, but you have just injured your brain.
 If your concussion presents worsening symptoms over time, you may have suffered a mild traumatic brain injury.